elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight:
--Helps identify long-running TV Shows on Netflix.
+- Helps identify long-running TV Shows on Netflix.

--Useful for analyzing content longevity and popular multi-season shows.
+- Useful for analyzing content longevity and popular multi-season shows.

--Can be adjusted to filter for TV Shows with any specific number of seasons by modifying the > 2 condition.
+- Can be adjusted to filter for TV Shows with any specific number of seasons by modifying the > 2 condition.
 ### 18. Count the number of content items in each genre.

 ```sql